-The College and Union is committed to continually improving your education and wider experience and a key part of this is your feedback.
+Imperial and Imperial College Union are committed to continually improving your education and wider experience and a key part of this is your feedback.
 Feedback is thoroughly discussed by your student representatives and staff.

 Examples of changes implemented as a result of student feedback include: